astronomer/airflow-guides/guides/testing-airflow.md

 	assert my_function(input) == 5
 ```

 In the context of Airflow, you can write unit tests for any part of your DAG, but they are most frequently applied to hooks and operators.
-All official Airflow hooks and operators and any provider packages should have unit tests that must pass before merging the code into the project.
+All official Airflow hooks, operators, and provider packages have unit tests that must pass before merging the code into the project.
 For an example, check out the [AWS `S3Hook`](https://registry.astronomer.io/providers/amazon/modules/s3hook), which has many accompanying [unit tests](https://github.com/apache/airflow/blob/master/tests/providers/amazon/aws/hooks/test_s3.py).

 If you have your own custom hooks or operators, we highly recommend using unit tests to check logic and functionality.
 For example, say we have a custom operator that checks if a number is even: